How to stay warm this winter

 It seems like something so simple, and yet it’ll make a big difference to how you’re feeling.
 Carefully fill a hot water bottle while you’re relaxing in your room or take it with you to bed and let it work its magic.
 Just remember to use a cover for it so you don’t scold yourself!

-Switch to a thicker duvet in winter
+Switch to a thicker duvet

 When the winter months roll in you should think about switching duvets, as that thin layer you rely on in summer just isn’t going to cut it.
 Anything with a tog rating above 12 should help you to stay toasty.
 The bigger the number, the warmer you’ll feel.